 What kind of person makes a good school council member?

-- Reliable and a team player– members of the school council are expected to consistently attend weekly meetings, meaning that they have to be willing to miss one playtime a week as part of their commitment to the school council.
+their class each week; to be responsible for the RRSSC folder and for reminding the teacher to complete their WoW (Walk on Wednesday) posters. - Reliable and a team player– champions are expected to consistently attend weekly meetings, meaning that they have to be willing to miss one playtime a week as part of their commitment.
 They need to be able to get on with a range of other people from across the school.

-- Efficient – class discussions must cover a lot of issues in a short space of time so school council members need to be confident that they can ensure that they can keep their class on track during discussions.
+- Efficient – class discussions must cover a lot of issues in a short space of time so champions need to be confident that they can ensure that they can keep their class on track during discussions.
+Fair, trustworthy and honest – everyone has the right to express a point of view and it is important that the views of everyone is expressed, not just the views of the champion or just their friends.

-What are the school council’s responsibilities?
+What are the champion’s responsibilities?

 - Highlighting issues on behalf of pupils.